OVO-Bench: How Far is Your Video-LLMs from Real-World Online Video Understanding?: Experiments

-Considering the limitations on input video length for existing offline Video-LLMs, we adopt specialized video input methods tailored to such models.
+Considering the input video length limitations for offline Video-LLMs, we adopt specialized video input methods tailored to such models.
 Specifically, we segment the video into clips based on the timestamps of the questions.For instance, for a question \( Q_i \) posed at timestamp \( t_i \), we extract the video clip \( \text{Video}[0:t_i] \) as the visual input.
 This approach simulates a streaming question-answering scenario in online video understanding.

+We also conduct a runtimes study of five models, including QWen2-VL-7B \cite{Qwen2VL}, LLaVA-Video \cite{zhang2024videoinstructiontuningsynthetic}, LLaVA-OneVision \cite{li2024llavaonevision}, InternVL-V2\cite{chen2023internvl}, and FlashVStream \cite{zhang2024flashvstreammemorybasedrealtimeunderstanding}.
+In this setting, we randomly select 100 samples from tasks in Backward Tracing and Real-Time Visual Perception and then plot the change of average inference delay on these videos with the number of sampled frames.